iway1/react-ts-form/API.md

 const Form = createTsForm(mapping, options)
 ```

+Typically you'll do this once per project, as the mapping can map any number of schemas to any number of components.

 ### createTsForm params

 **mapping** - A zod-to-component mapping.
 An array of two-tuples where the first element is a zod schema and the second element is a React functional component: